Vienna

 September 1, 1911.

 Dear O.C.
 [Uncle Czihaczek] I have come to Neulengb.[ach] to remain here for good; my intentions are to create great works, for which I need a quiet place.
 This was impossible in Vienna; the more one is involved in public life, the more difficult it is. – Everything from my hand, whether painted, drawn or written, that I produced in the past two or three years is to be an indication of what is to come.
-Up until now I have given and have now become so rich from this that I must give myself away. – If an artist loves his work over all else, then he must give up even his best friend. – That I have stayed away from all of you has been wrongly interpreted, and you will think that I was being defiant, but I am defiant against every kind of onslaught of life. – I am obsessed with experiencing everything; for this I must be alone, I mustn’t become soft, my organism is harsh, only my thoughts lead me. – I have already enjoyed some successes; pictures of mine are in the Museum Folkwang in Haag [Hagen] Westphalia, at Cassierer [Cassirer] in Berlin, etc, which leaves me cold, however. – I know that artistically I have developed colossally; I have experienced and experienced, built, battled incessantly against making a “business” out of art.
+Up until now I have given and have now become so rich from this that I must give myself away. – If an artist loves his work over all else, then he must give up even his best friend. – That I have stayed away from all of you has been wrongly interpreted, I know, and you will think that I was being defiant, but I am defiant against every kind of onslaught of life. – I am obsessed with experiencing everything; for this I must be alone, I mustn’t become soft, my organism is harsh, only my thoughts lead me. – I have already enjoyed some successes; pictures of mine are in the Museum Folkwang in Haag [Hagen] Westphalia, at Cassierer [Cassirer] in Berlin, etc, which leaves me cold, however. – I know that artistically I have developed colossally; I have experienced and experienced, built, battled incessantly against making a “business” out of art.
 I am happy that I have attained a degree of toughness. – The way that I have become distant from all of you is completely organic and was prepared; and now I have absolutely not come in order to begin anew; I simply do not want you to see my absence for the past 1½ years as vanity. – Someone in a coffeehouse wanted a card from me or my name; I replied that an audience with me would cost 300 K [Kronen]; he was horrified by my intelligence; that was pride, pure pride.
 To the extent that I have experienced psychology in “reality,” I know that small people are vain, that small people are too small to be able to be proud, and that great people are too great to be vain. – So there are masters both small and great, but my own masterfulness is most important to me. – Below a few aphorisms of mine:

 As long as there are elements, complete death is not possible.